rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 2. The joystick movement is vertically inverted to suit flight simulator type games, but not other games.

 If you can provide solutions for the issues above, please [post them here] ().
+Thank you.

 ## Version History